Guide: 10 Lesser Known Methods to Reduce Software Development Cost

 2. Mapping Requirements

-Software requirement analysis and finalisation is never a “gathering” process in fact a consistent process of discovery and invention.
+Software requirement analysis and finalization is never a “gathering” process in fact a consistent process of discovery and invention.
 Researchers and tech authors often use the term requirements elicitation to indicate the changing requirements.

 You cannot actually define all the software requirements for the software system at the very beginning of the project.
-On an average, a small to mid-sized software development project can take around 4 to 8 months in completion, mostly irrespective of type of software development agency, and in that period, new requirements can emerge at an average of 2% to 5% per calendar month especially if the initial requirements were defined very meticulously.
+On an average, a small to mid-sized project software development project can take around 4 to 8 months in completion, mostly irrespective of type of software development agency, and in that period, new requirements can emerge at an average of 2% to 5% per calendar month especially if the initial requirements were defined very meticulously.

-So if your software development project has a strict budget, try to narrow down the requirement before starting the software development process.
+So if your software development project has a strict budget, try to narrow down the requirements before starting the software development process.
 Change in requirements is inevitable and never free.
 The best option is to slim down at the beginning, so when the project demands new requirements in the middle of the development phase, it won’t be a do or die situation for you in terms of budget.

 Besides, at times, you will have little control over new requirements.
 A simple proposal from BA could trigger the new requirements.
 To address such requirements that have both cost and schedule effects, better create a Change Control Process and assign the responsibility to the stakeholders whose primary task is to control and implement change effectively, rationally, and appropriately, without acting as a barrier, but as a powerful structure that minimizes scope creep.

 3. Estimating All Probabilities in Cost

 One of the first questions that come to mind is how to achieve cost-effective software development without compromising quality and functionality.
 And when finally, after continued assessment of the requirements, the budget is fixed and allocated, a very common phenomenon occurs—cost overruns.

 If we try to find what companies may have missed during software development cost estimation, we would come across problems such as: